narayanareddy11/Study_all-in-one/Linux.md

 - Species which interpreter should run the code

 #### variable
+- bash - bourne again shell
+- tail -f log  is live log
+- .bashrc and .bash_profile bot are in the home directory to change the terminal
+- nohup script.sh > log.txt &    # even if you close the terminal it still runing
+- script > log.txt &
+- alias ls
+- jobs
+- -r reverses sort
+-  uniq -remove dublicate
+- -n sorts numerically
+- -k sorts by !eld
 - PATH=”$PATH:~/bin”
 - x=10
 - If x already existed, it is assigned the new value